Asset Management One Co., Ltd

 E) Payment of retirement benefits

-a) The payment of retirement benefits for outside directors or auditors
+a) The payment of retirement benefits for any directors or auditors

 a) Adequacy of the ratio of shares for the merger or share swap